-Public Housing: Eleven (11) Asset Management Projects (AMP) consisting of 24 properties with a total of approximately 769 units.
-Staff of the Asset Management Department execute essential activities of marketing, intake and leasing, property management, property maintenance and resident supportive services.

-Housing Choice Voucher Program currently administers approximately 1926-units of tenant-based rental assistance.
-Staff from the Asset Management Department is responsible for the distribution and utilization of vouchers, assessment of housing quality, and ARHA relations with participating property owners.
-The Homeownership program is contained within the Housing Choice Voucher program.

-- (2) Virginia Housing Development Limited Liability Corporation (VHDLLC) is the development and planning arm of ARHA.
-The Chief Operating Officer of the VHDLLC plans and implements development, redevelopment and housing preservation efforts on behalf of ARHA and as set forth in the Board adopted 2012-2022 Strategic Plan, as well as manages ARHA's property acquisitions and disposition of non-viable properties.
+- (1) Asset Management: eleven (11) Asset Management Projects (AMP) consisting of 24 properties with a total of approximately 769 units.
+Staff of the AMPs executes essential activities of marketing, intake and leasing, property management, property maintenance and resident supportive services.
+Three (3) Regional Managers to oversee the site-based operation of the 11 AMPs. - (2) Section 8 Housing Choice Voucher Program administers over 1926 units of tenant-based rental assistance.
+The Director of the HCV Program oversees the distribution and utilization of vouchers, assessment of housing quality and ARHA relations with participating property owners.
+Operation of the Family Self-Sufficiency (FSS) Programs and the Homeownership program is contained within this business unit. - (3) Virginia Housing Development Limited Liability Corporation (VHDLLC) is the development and planning arm of ARHA.
+The Chief Operating Officer of the VHD.
+LLC plans and implements development, redevelopment and housing preservation efforts on behalf of ARHA and as set forth in the Board adopted 2012-2022 Strategic Plan, as well as manages ARHA's property acquisitions and disposition of non-viable properties.
 ARHA also has the legislative authority to issue Multi-Family Private Activity Bonds for its jurisdiction and any jurisdiction that does not have its own legislative authority and who approves ARHA as the issuing agency.
-The agency also monitors the developments that have received bonds for compliance with the bond transaction. - (3) Central Office Operations provides administrative and supervisory support to the other business units in the form of Legal Representation, Information Technology Support, Financial Management and Accounting, Procurement, Compliance, Reporting and other administrative services.
-Central Office Operations also includes Facilities Maintenance and Modernization and Resident & Community Services.
-Operation of the Family Self-Sufficiency (FSS) Program is now under Resident & Community Services.
+The agency also monitors the developments that have received bonds for compliance with the bond transaction. - (4) Central Office Operations provides administrative and supervisory support to the other eleven business units in the form of Legal Representation, Information Technology Support, Financial Management and Accounting, Procurement, Compliance, Reporting and other administrative services.
+Central Office Operations also includes Facilities and Modernization.
 The Director of Facilities and Modernization is responsible for major modernization and capital improvement, and oversees construction services provided by ACE, LLC, an independent general contracting and construction enterprise, on behalf of ARHA.